The Graduate School prides itself on being central to the lives of our postgraduate students and the academic staff who supervise them.

-A home to all of our postgraduate research students, regardless of the subjects they are studying, the Graduate School has a distinguished academic head, Professor Klaus Fischer.
-Klaus brings together postgraduate research students, academic staff and others across the University to create a lively, stimulating and supportive environment.
-The Graduate School also has dedicated support staff, who are based in the Research and Postgraduate Office.
-Working closely with academic schools and other departments within the University, the Graduate School strives to make academic life as a postgraduate research student as smooth as possible.
+A home to all of our postgraduate research students, regardless of the subjects they are studying, the Graduate School has a distinguished academic head, Dr Una Fairbrother who is covering for Professor Klaus Fischer.
+Una brings together postgraduate research students, academic staff and others across the University to create a lively, stimulating and supportive environment.

 The Graduate School's role is to:

 - provide guidance to those who are thinking of applying to London Met for a doctoral degree